evalldor/pystematic/README.rst

 Full documentation is available at ???.

 Note that this project is still in the early stages.
-There may be some rough edges.
+You may encounter rough edges.